SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/assign.md

 ## Exercise 2

 Create a histogram, using a `geom_histogram()` layer, of the weights of individuals of species *DM* and divide the data by sex.
 Note that instead of using `color` in the aesthetic, you'll use `fill` to distinguish the sexes.
-Also look at the [documentation](http://docs.ggplot2.org/current/geom_histogram.html) and determine how to explicitly set the bin width.
+Also open the help with `?geom_histogram` and determine how to explicitly set the bin width.

 [View solution](#solution-2)
+{:.notes}